Bikeman868/Prius/Prius.SQLite/readme.md

-* The MariaDB was only accessed by the one specific in-memory database service, so client/server was not required, and it could therefore be replaced by SqLite without any architectural changes.
+* The MariaDB was only accessed by the one specific in-memory database service, so client/server was not required, and it could therefore be replaced by SQLite without any architectural changes.

 * The services use Prius to access MariaDB and only have access to stored procedures with no direct SQL execution.
 The stored procedures